 Discuss with a professional

 Like all home-owners, I was very confused initially as each camp had its own merits.
-However, after speaking with my home mortgage consultant and reviewing the loan packages from major banks (OCBC, UOB, DBS etc), I eventually settled for a fixed interest rate home loan.
+However, after speaking with a mortgage consultant (PropertyGuru) and reviewing the loan packages from major banks (OCBC, UOB, DBS etc), I eventually settled for a fixed interest rate home loan.
 It was fixed for an unusually long period of 5 years at 1.5% p.a. but it suits my family’s needs, preferences and financial profile the best.
 Here are the factors that helped me decide between a floating or fixed interest rate for my home loan.

 1. Savings over the near term